bolinocroustibat/discogs-tag-updater/README.md

 Forked from https://notabug.org/Aesir.

-Updates genre, year and image of .mp3 and .flac files based on title and artist using the Discogs database.
+Updates genre, year and image of .mp3 and .flac files based on title and artist using the Discogs database, and rename the file based on the title and artist.

 ## Prerequisites